RafaelSdeSouza/ADA8/README.md

     sudo apt-get install jags

-In order to get Rstudio choose the appropriate version of Rstudio from [this page](https://www.rstudio.com/products/rstudio/download/).
+In order to get Rstudio choose the appropriate version of from [this page](https://www.rstudio.com/products/rstudio/download/).

 After download is completed double click in the ``.deb`` file.
 This will automatically open Ubuntu Software Center.
 Click on Install.